commutatus/awesome/domains/engineering/efficient/deployment.md

 - ***Serverless - AWS***

 1. Prerequisites - aws credentials must exist in `~/.aws/credentials` or a path which needs to be referred when the application is deployed.
+Here is how you can [manage aws credentials](https://awesome.commutatus.com/domains/engineering/secure/aws-credentials.html){:target="_blank"}

 2. An AWS CloudFormation template is created from the `serverless.yml` file.
 In case a stack has not been created then it would be created upon deployment using only s3 resources where all the code will be zipped and stored.